Persons taking or trying to take lobster are required to possess, fill out and submit spiny lobster report cards starting September 27, 2008.

 The lobster season start and end dates were carefully chosen with spawning in mind.
 The season opens after the majority of lobsters have already spawned, and the season closes before the stock moves back into shallow water to repeat the cycle all over again.
 While it is true that a few lobsters with eggs are caught each year, the season provides more than ample protection for spawning lobsters.

-The idea of a slot limit was carefully analyzed during the Lobster Advisory Committee process of the Lobster FMP, and the benefits of a slot limit would not be as great as one might think.
+The idea of a slot limit was carefully analyzed during the Lobster Advisory Committee process while writing the California Spiny Lobster Fishery Management Plan, and the benefits of a slot limit would not be as great as one might think.
 Natural mortality in lobsters, even excluding fishing take is very high.
 The health of our lobster stock is really dependent on sexually mature sub-legal sized lobsters.
 The current size limit was selected to allow lobsters to spawn 1-3 times before reaching legal size.
 Female lobsters grow slower than males because they put more energy into egg production.
 Poaching sub-legal sized lobsters has been identified as probably the greatest potential threat to the lobster stock.
 Most of the truly large lobsters are males and releasing them doesn’t have the same reproductive benefits as protecting the sub-legal spawners.
 Sub-legal sized lobsters are truly the engines of sustainability for this fishery.

-The Department is mandated by law to allow for the sustainable use of lobster by both the commercial and recreational fishing sectors.
+CDFW is mandated by law to allow for the sustainable use of lobster by both the commercial and recreational fishing sectors.
 While our laws say that recreational fishermen are entitled to harvest for sport (and not subsistence use), commercial fishermen must make a living off the resource.
 The commercial lobster industry is highly regulated, with a fixed number of permits, and commercial fishermen are required to use traps with strict regulations concerning mesh size and escape ports that allow large numbers of sub-legal sized lobsters to come and go freely from traps.
 Recreational lobster fishing is a sport activity not meant for subsistence.
-The Department would like recreational users to enjoy this resource.
+CDFW would like recreational users to enjoy this resource.
 The number of recreational participants is not restricted, and hoop nets and diving are both very effective methods of recreational take.
-Finally, there are large productive areas that are closed to commercial lobster fishing but open to recreational lobster fishing, such as Santa Monica Bay, San Pedro Bay, San Diego Bay, Lee side of Catalina Island, along with many bays and jetties.
+Finally, there are large productive areas that are closed to commercial lobster fishing but open to recreational lobster fishing, such as Santa Monica Bay, San Pedro Bay, San Diego Bay, the lee side of Catalina Island, and many bays and jetties.